jpedro/jpedro.github.io/self-hosting.md

 Replacing surge is the easiest.
 Just install nginx on a linux machine and run rsync to the right directory.

+**Boom!
+It's done boss.** Any more questions?

+### One conf to rule them all

-Nginx's virtual hosting is quite flexible because you can use `$var` in some of their fields.
+Nginx's virtual hosting is quite flexible because you can use `$var` in places.
 Nginx 1.9 finally allows variable interpolation in the `ssl_*` fields.
 So one `sites-enabled/` conf file can rule them all.

-A server block in nginx would look like this:
+A flexible server block in nginx would look like this:

 ```
 server {